 1. Working out Too Much

-You’ve started a new workout routine and you’re getting the hang of it.
-It’s exciting to get in tune with your body through physical activity and getting feedback by feeling better after.
-It’s also great to see some increases in strength and even some lean muscle.
+You’ve started a new exercise routine, and you’re getting the hang of it.
+It’s exciting to get in tune with your body through physical activity and get feedback by feeling better after.
+It’s also great to see some increases in strength, and even some lean muscle.

-If you’ve been enjoying it, and seeing some positives, it might make sense in your mind to start working out longer and harder.
-If three days a week have felt great, then why not five?
+If you’ve been enjoying it and seeing some positives, it might make sense in your mind to start working out longer and harder.
+If three days a week has felt great, then why not five?
 Why not seven straight days of strength training and cardio?

-Unfortunately, it doesn’t work that way and you’re better off allowing your body to rest.
-When you workout too much, you can make things taxing on your central nervous system.
+Unfortunately, it doesn’t work that way, and you’re better off allowing your body to rest.
+When you work out too much, you can tax your central nervous system.
 You put your body into a situation where it’s constantly being stressed and releasing stress hormones.
-When you don’t allow proper rest and recovery this can throw your whole body out of whack.

-When you’re stress hormones are up it’s more difficult to lose weight as your body wants to preserve what it has.
-So allow yourself time to rest and recover to improve your fitness and your weight loss.
+When your stress hormones are up, it’s more difficult to lose weight, as your body wants to preserve what it has.
+Therefore, exercise regularly, but allow yourself time to rest and recover to improve your fitness and weight loss.

 2. Not Getting Enough Sleep